Tenroller/ClipForge/README.md

 ### Environment Variables

-Create a `.env` file in the project root:
+Create a `.env` file in the project root (canonical location).
+The backend also supports optional overrides from `cat-video-creator/backend/.env` and `cat-video-creator/backend/vendors/moneyprinter/.env` if present.

 ```bash
 # === Required for Video Generation ===